Practice Dr. Katmer

 Autologous blood treatment

-Autologous blood therapy is a form of stimulation and regulation therapy.
-It is used to increase the body's immune system and stabilize health.
+Autologous blood therapy is a type of stimulation and regulation therapy.
+It serves to boost the immune system and stabilize health.

-In autologous blood therapy, blood is taken from the arm vein and injected intramuscularly.
-After being taken from the vein, the patient's own blood is considered foreign and, when reinjected, triggers an immune reaction in the body that stimulates the entire defense system.
-The production of white blood cells is stimulated so that they can then fight viruses and bacteria more effectively.
+In autologous blood therapy, blood is taken from a vein in the arm and reinjected intramuscularly.
+Once taken from the vein, the patient's own blood is considered foreign, and when reinjected, it triggers an immune response in the body that stimulates the entire immune system.
+The production of white blood cells is stimulated, allowing them to fight viruses and bacteria more effectively.

 Areas of application: